rsksmart/devportal-1.0/tutorials/truffle-boxes/truffle-boxes-prerequisites.md

 render_features: "custom-terminals"
 ---

-Before use a Truffle box, you need to have Truffle and other useful tools installed in your computer.
+Before you use a Truffle box, you need to have Truffle and other useful tools installed in your computer.
 In this tutorial, I will show you step-by-step how to install and configure the prerequisites to use any RSK Truffle box on RSK networks.

 # Overview